 Tried and True Native Plant Selections for the Mid-Atlantic

-This species of coneflower, distinct from Rudbeckia hirta, the annual “Black-Eyed Susan,” features long-lasting and abundant “daisy-like” flowers that attract butterflies mid-summer to fall.
+Although sometimes called Black-eyed Susan, this variable species is distinct from biennial Black-eyed Susan, Rudbeckia hirta.
+Abundant blooms appear mid-summer to fall, each composite flower lasting several weeks.
 Its native habitat is found in scattered pockets in the Mid-Atlantic Region,* including in Fairfax, Loudoun, and Prince William Counties.

 Watch pollinators and a predator on the Rudbeckia fulgida in the Glencarlyn Library Community Garden in July and August while annual cicadas sing in the background.
 Video © 2016-17 Mary Free

 Learn about Pollinators

 Print Version (Legal Size): Rudbeckia fulgida (Orange Coneflower)

 Learn more about other Mid-Atlantic plants: Tried and True Plant Fact Sheets